+1 (385) 316 8861, +1 (385) 316 8841 | info@teakipservices.com

 The 12-Month Priority Window Explained

-This 12-month window is very important for filing international PCT patent application.
+In this section, we will discuss about the 12-month priority window and why it is such an important milestone in the PCT filing process.
+This window is the period during which we must file our international PCT application to keep our original priority date.
 The First Critical Milestone: The 12-month priority window is when you must file your international PCT application to claim priority from your original application.

 Understanding Priority Rights: